matej-podzemny/hotdesk-helper/README.md

 This is the most important step.
 You must configure the script before running it.

-Open the booking.sh file in your favorite text editor and find the **User Configuration** section at the top.
+Open the config.env file in your favorite text editor and edit the values.

 ```sh
 # --- ⚙️ User Configuration ⚙️ ---